timphamvn33/GithubFrontPage/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Hi, My name is Thuong Pham
-I'm interested in traveling
-I'm almost finished learning Java in college this semester I will learn C program and data structure this semester I'm looking to collaborate on the projects that are wrote by java you can reach me at timphamvn33@gmail.com
+I'm interested in traveling, workingout and advanture I'm senior computer information system major at Valdosta State University I'm looking to collaborate on the projects that can help me to build the experience for my career in the future you can reach me at timphamvn33@gmail.com